 Chelsea suspends 4 from games amid Sterling investigation

-LONDON (AP) — Chelsea suspended four people from attending the team’s matches amid a police investigation into whether Manchester City winger Raheem Sterling was racially abused at Stamford Bridge.
+Amid an outcry over the treatment of Raheem Sterling by England’s media and soccer fans, Chelsea suspended four people from attending its matches as police investigated whether the Manchester City winger was racially abused during a Premier League match.

-Police are reviewing footage that circulated widely online during Chelsea’s 2-0 win over City in the English Premier League on Saturday, showing a man appearing to aggressively hurl abuse at Sterling as the player retrieved the ball on the byline.
+Police are reviewing footage that circulated widely online during Chelsea’s 2-0 win over City on Saturday, showing a man aggressively hurling abuse at Sterling as the player retrieved the ball off the field.
 Others near the man also appeared to be goading the England international.

 Chelsea said the club was fully supporting the police investigation and will pass on any information it gathers.